Fedosin/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 Preparation steps, common for all providers:
 - Add support for recognition of the `external` option in library-go: https://github.com/openshift/library-go/blob/master/pkg/operator/configobserver/cloudprovider/observe_cloudprovider.go#L154 which will disable config parsing and add `external-cloud-config` option in the `Infrastructure` resource, which will be only used for external providers.
 - Port the templates of `cloud-controller` from upstream repositories into proposed https://github.com/openshift/cluster-cloud-controller-manager-operator repository.
-Those templates will belong to newly created `openshift-cloud-controller` namespace.
+Those templates will belong to newly created `openshift-cloud-controller` namespace and be managed with an operator.

 Each provider implementation will need to do the following minimal set of actions in order to make out-of-tree implemetation work:
 - Add `external` flag to `kube-controller-manager` pod instead of the previously used provider.
 Remove the `cloud-config` option from the template.
 - Add `external` flag to `kubelet`.
+Remove the `cloud-config` option from the template.
-- Deploy a `cloud-controller` `DaemonSet` in the `openshift-cloud-controller` namespace.
+- Deploy a `cloud-controller` pod in the `openshift-cloud-controller` namespace.

 ## Design Details

+### Kubelet

+Openshift manages `kubelet` configuration with `machine-config-operator`.
+The actual `cloud-config` arguments are passed externally from the `Infrastructure` resource on https://github.com/openshift/machine-config-operator/blob/2a51e49b0835bbd3ac60baa685299e86777b064f/pkg/controller/template/render.go#L310-L357, where the support for `external` cloud provider should be added.
+For each platform with `external` configuration, the `cloud-config` flag should not be set.

+### Kube-api-server

+No changes for the current configuration are needed

+### Kube-controller-manager

+TBD

 #### Upgrade/Downgrade strategy

 Upstream [proposal](https://github.com/kubernetes/enhancements/blob/473d6a094f07e399079d1ce4698d6e52ddcc1567/keps/sig-cloud-provider/20190422-cloud-controller-manager-migration.md#motivation) describes main pinpoints for migration between in-tree and out-of-tree for HA clusters.
 They propose implementation for cross-namespace leadership delegation, which would help Openshift to preserve HA during upgrages.

-In case the cluster does not require to be HA, then upgrading under CVO management, which will lead to two simultanious replicas of `cloud-controller`s running at the same time at some moment is not a problem.
+In case the cluster does not require to be HA, then upgrading under CVO management, which will lead to two simultanious replicas of `cloud-controllers` running at the same time at some moment is not a problem.
+Each provider, therefore supports multiple options to run the `cloud-controller`:

+1) As a `DaemonSet`.
+This is the HA option, where the leader-election on the running pod ensuring a single replica is serving cluster at any point in time.
+2) As a `Pod`.
+For Openshift this option is not sufficient, so non-HA environment will run this pod under `Deployment` or as a static resource managed from the `Node` filesystem in the `openshift-cloud-controller` namespace.

 #### Examples